pha123661/homepage/content/authors/admin/_index.md

 # highlight_name: true
 ---

-Hello, my name is Sheng-Wei Li (李勝維) but you can call me Oscar.
+Hello, my name is Li, Sheng-Wei (李勝維) but you can call me Oscar.

 I like playing darts and recently ranked up to (DARTSLIVE) RATING 9.
 Along with this, I also like to read novels.
 My all-time favorite novel is [孺子帝](https://www.books.com.tw/products/0010928621).

-Additionally, my research interests lie in the field of Deep Learning, specifically in the areas of Multi-Modal Deep Learning, Natural Language Processing and Parameter-Efficient Tuning.
-I am passionate about exploring the potential of these technologies and finding ways to apply them in innovative and impactful ways.
+Professionally, I’m passionate about exploring the potential of new technologies and leveraging them to create impactful solutions.
+I thrive in diverse environments, always eager to learn from others and share my own knowledge.

+Welcome to my personal website, where you can learn more about my interests and professional journey.

 {style="text-align: justify;"}